vaibhav-khandekar/DesignAccent/README.md

 - started AngularJS tutorial from w3schools.com
 - done with AngularJS basics and implemented AngularJS expressions in applications

-- ### Day 6
+### Day 6
 - completed AngularJS tutorial from w3schools.com
-- done with Select, Services, Form, Filters, Events, DOM and APIs
+- done with Select, Services, Forms, Filters, Events, DOM and APIs